 ‘Pushcart Tony’ On WGN Radio!

-On Sunday night, June 5th, playwright Michael Greitzer and actors Kyle Downs and Anne Arza had the privilege of being invited onto ‘After Hours With Rick Kogan’ on WGN Radio to discuss their musical play, ‘Pushcart Tony’.
-Mr. Kogan, as he has throughout his career as a Chicago journalist and historian, was outwardly gracious and the interview played as though Mr. Kogan was part of the project himself!
+On Sunday night, June 5th, playwright Michael Greitzer and lead actors Kyle Downs and Anne Arza had the privilege of being invited onto ‘After Hours With Rick Kogan‘ on WGN Radio to discuss our musical play, ‘Pushcart Tony’.
+In the Tribune Tower studio we discussed the history of Chicago Mayor Anton Cermak, as well as the origins and development of our musical drama.
 We thank WGN Radio and Rick for showing us such consideration and look forward to talking to him again in the future.
-Click on the graphic to the right to hear our conversation.

 The StoryBorn to a coal-mining father from Bohemia, Cermak was brought to America in 1874 through Castle Garden, New York, the national precursor to Ellis Island.
 As a very young man, he followed his father’s heavy footsteps into the coalmines of downstate Illinois before deciding that, at age fifteen, his destiny was in Chicago.
 He traveled there, intent on being independent and breaking the hard mold of his Bohemian ancestors.